aerleon/aerleon/doc/wiki/Yaml-files.md

 Policy files written in YAML look similar to .pol files.
-Most value expressions (right hand side values) accept a single word or a space-separated list of words and that continues to the the case in YAML files.
+Most value expressions (right hand side values) accept a single word or a space-separated list of words and that continues to be the case in YAML files.

 ```
       - name: accept-icmp